sassoftware/viya4-monitoring-kubernetes/logging/Log_Retention.md

 ### Consequences of Failing to Increase Storage

-When all available space has been consumed, the Elasticsearch cluster fails:
+When all available space has been consumed, the OpenSearch cluster fails:

 * No new log messages are stored.
 * The housekeeping process that purges old log messages does not run.
 * The cluster becomes unusable.

-### Increasing the Storage for the Elasticsearch Data Nodes
+### Increasing the Storage for the OpenSearch Nodes

-Use the following information to increase the storage for the existing Elasticsearch data nodes.
+Use the following information to increase the storage for the existing OpenSearch nodes.

 #### Verify Support for Expansion

 Some Kubernetes storageClass resources do not support expansion.
-To determine whether the storageClass resources used by the Elasticsearch data node PVCs support expansion, enter the following command:
+To determine whether the storageClass resources used by the OpenSearch data node PVCs support expansion, enter the following command:

 `kubectl describe storageClass default`